Researching facts to make sure the public is properly informed and the information is easily understood.

 Passing Tax Bills

 Senator Harris is asked about Biden's plans to raise taxes, and if it could put America's recovery at risk.
-Harris expresses she believes Trump rates the well being of the economy on wealthy people.
+Harris expresses she believes Trump rates the well-being of the economy on wealthy people.
 She claimed he passed a tax bill benefiting the top 1% and the largest corporations in America.
-This supposedly forces Americans into paying for a 2 trillion dollar deficit.
+This supposedly forces Americans into paying for a two trillion-dollar deficit.
 TaxPolicyCenter.org simply explains Trump's Tax Cuts and Jobs Act.
 While the cuts may favor wealthier people, it doesn't necessarily force Americans to pay for a deficit.

 Away With Healthcare